 What does a good fleet management system look like?

-This will vary from business to business depending on factors such as number of vehicles and where you operate.
-However, as a rule of thumb you will need a tracking device on each vehicle and a server or control centre which is overseen centrally to monitor the location and progress of the fleet.
-Some fleet management companies will operate the control centre on your behalf and feed the data and analysis back regularly to help with longer term decisions and planning.
+This will vary from business to business depending on factors such as the number of vehicles and where you operate.
+However, as a rule of thumb, you will need a tracking device on each vehicle and a server or control centre which is overseen centrally to monitor the location and progress of the fleet.
+Some fleet management companies will operate the control centre on your behalf and feed the data and analysis back regularly to help with longer-term decisions and planning.

 Key benefits to your business

 There is no denying the cost of purchasing, maintaining and fuelling vehicles.
 A vehicle tracking system can save you money and ensure the safety of your vehicles, and therefore your on-the-road team.

 Knowing how your fleet operates can save you money.
 You can monitor fuel consumption and engine performance, this may help you choose which vehicles to continue using and which to trade in for more efficient performance.

 Driver safety is improved.
 Fleet managers can identify the shortest or quickest routes to a destination and monitor changes to the traffic conditions.
 This means that drivers can take the breaks they need and, where possible, avoid spending hours stuck in congestion.
 It is also possible to work with drivers to ensure that they are not risking their safety, or driving licence, by speeding unnecessarily when a quicker route or better management of customer expectation will save the need for speed.

 Speaking of speed, fuel consumption is often more efficient at lower speeds.
 Analysing the data from your fleet management system will allow you and your drivers to calculate the optimum speed to be both on time and use less fuel, thereby saving more money and allowing your business to be more environmentally friendly.